Brookhaven, Pennsylvania: Education

 It is also home to Coebourn Elementary School.

 Our Lady of Charity School of the Roman Catholic Archdiocese of Philadelphia was in Brookhaven.
 It closed in 2011 due to a decrease in the number of students.
-In the 2010-2011 school year it had 176 students.
-It had 89 would-be students for the 2011-2012 school year that did not arrive.
+During the 2010-2011 school year, it had 176 students, along with 89 prospective students for the 2011-2012 school year who did not arrive.
 The Delco Times stated that had the school remained open, it would have had to reduce enrichment services.
 At least one grade level would have had an enrollment under five.
 The average class size would have been nine.

 Athletics

 Brookhaven is home to Brookhaven Babe Ruth Baseball, a youth baseball league that operates out of Scott Park.

 Brookhaven also has a youth Basketball league that operates out of the Brookhaven Municipal Center.